kyosika/flying_text/README.md

 Today, I decided to make a free open source flying text template!

 ### How to contribute
 Thank you for wanting to contribute!
 It really makes me happy.
-Please send an issue or open a pull request.
+Feel free to send an issue or open a pull request.

 ### How to run